 -N -R=node_modules -W=node_modules

-: Allows network access and read/write access to the ./node_modules
+: This gives the server network access and read/write permissions to the ./node_modules

 : Instructs Deno to use a local node_modules